trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/ApiServiceRecipesDataModel.md

 ---
 # ApiServiceRecipesDataModel class

-This class contains the &apos;data transfer object&apos; details.
+This class contains the 'data transfer object' details.
 Data transfer objects are used to serialize Apex objects to JSON and web service response JSON to Apex objects.

 ## Related